Snorkel Bob’s Reef Etiquette

 NOTE: These directives are not meant as safety tips but rather as rules to live by in these difficult times of critical mass.
 See Snorkel Bob’s Snorkel Safety Tips for specific rules on water safety.

-1) Don’t stand on, walk on or touch coral.
-Each tiny polyp is a delicate animal.
+1) Don’t touch coral!
+Each polyp is a tiny critter.

 2) Adjust your mask strap BEFORE going in.
 Be aware of your fins at all times.

 3) Feeding marine life disrupts the natural balance.